Devops-End-to-End-ariefmd/Interview--Q-A-s/Wipro.md

-DevOps & Kubernetes Interview Preparation – Wipro

-This document contains real-time DevOps interview questions and answers based on Kubernetes, Docker, CI/CD, Azure DevOps, Key Vault, troubleshooting, and scenario-based questions.

 🟦 1.
 What is your day-to-day activity?

 My day-to-day responsibilities include:

 Monitoring CI/CD pipelines, application deployments, Kubernetes resources, cluster health, and logs.

-Working on deployment activities, writing YAML files, Dockerfiles, Helm charts, and fixing pipeline failures.
+Working on deployment-related tasks, writing YAML files, Dockerfiles, Helm charts, and fixing pipeline failures.

-Troubleshooting production and lower-environment issues (pods failing, image pull errors, secrets/config issues).
+Troubleshooting production & lower-environment issues (pods failing, image pull errors, secrets/config issues).

 Managing access, secrets, and identities using Azure Key Vault and Managed Identities.

-Automating workflows with scripts (Bash, PowerShell, Python).
+Automating workflows using Bash, PowerShell, or Python scripts.

-Improving infrastructure using IaC such as Terraform/Bicep.
+Improving infrastructure using IaC tools such as Terraform/Bicep.

-Participating in daily stand-ups and coordinating with development and testing teams.
+Participating in daily stand-up meetings and coordinating with dev/testing teams.

 🟦 2.
-If a file is used by two customers and needs deployment in Kubernetes and On-Prem, how to do it?
+If a file is used by two customers and needs deployment in Kubernetes & On-Prem, how do you handle it?

 Approach: